 Epic beach resorts are the norm

 When it comes to going off the grid and getting pampered in a luxury resort, Ras Al Khaimah has no shortage of options.
 With beach resorts including the Hilton Ras Al Khaimah Resort & Spa, The Ritz-Carlton Ras Al Khaimah, and the Waldorf Astoria Ras Al Khaimah, the city is home to some of the biggest names in hospitality, all offering high-end services that include spa days and watersports.
-These luxury venues are ideal for families, couples and solo travelers alike – you can’t go wrong.
+These luxury venues are ideal for families, couples, and solo travelers alike – you can’t go wrong.

 Perhaps the most notorious attraction in Ras Al Khaimah is the Jazirat Al Hamra village, better known as Ghost Town.
-The ruins of this abandoned village are rumored to be haunted by jinns, which are paranormal creatures of fire from Islamic folklore that are known for causing havoc and inhabiting abandoned dwellings.
+The ruins of this abandoned village are rumored to be haunted by jinns, which are paranormal creatures of fire from Islamic folklore that is known for causing havoc and inhabiting abandoned dwellings.
 Ghost Town dates back to the 14th century, and people are welcome to come by and walk around—at their own risk!

 For those seeking an adrenaline rush, the Ras Al Khaimah zip-line is an ideal attraction to visit.
 The Via Ferrata concept, which started in the Alps, has its own spot in this Emirate and takes visitors on a steel cable alongside Ras Al Khaimah’s striking mountains.
 The route is one kilometer (0.6 miles) and includes three different zip-lines—as well as a magnificent view.

 The National Museum of Ras Al Khaimah is a perfect place to learn more about this Emirate’s history, populated by ancient artifacts that tell its story.
-The building itself dates back hundreds of years and is home to documents, letters and treaties between the rulers of Ras Al Khaimah and Great Britain.
+The building itself dates back hundreds of years and is home to documents, letters, and treaties between the rulers of Ras Al Khaimah and Great Britain.

 You can explore the entire place’s wonder by taxi or rent a car in Ras Al Khaimah.